n8ta/mofdb-client/README.md

 Tested on Python 3.9 likely to work on any 3.x.

 ### Future Enhancements:
-- Retries for transient network failures with exponential backoff
+- [ ] Retries for transient network failures with exponential backoff

-- Support for unit conversions
+- [ ] Support for unit conversions

+### Telemetry
+This package may report crashes/calls to fetch in library code when the telemetry arg is true.
+This is done using [sentry](https://docs.sentry.io/).
+Nothing in addition to fetch params and data captured by default by sentry is ever captured.

+For example this could include:
+- a stack trace including your code
+- operating system version
+- time
+- python runtime version
+- hostname
+- anything else sentry captures by default